jozefg/drafts/parametricity.md

 for this is that our terms may have free type variables and we need to know how to deal with them. δ is just a map from a type variable to a relation between terms.
-Put less scarily, `̣δ` is a set of rules that say how to compare two terms with
+Put less scarily, `̣δ` is a set of rules that say how to compare two terms when the have both are of type `v`.
+This is an important part of our logical relation: it deals with open terms, terms with free variables.

-Now this can't be just any relationship, it has to be "admissible".
+Now this can't be just any relationship between terms can't been just any relation, it has to be "admissible".
 Admissibility means that for some relation R, two conditions hold

  1. If `e R e'` and `d ⇒ e` and `d' ⇒ e'`, then `d R d'`
  2. If `e R e'` and `d ≅ e` and `d' ≅ e'`, then `d R d'`

-Notice that R can be between two types or the same types.
+The first rule means that `R` is closed under evaluation and the second says that `R` respects observational equivalence.

 Now we define our logical equivalence in some context δ to be

  1. When `e, e' : τ`, `e ~ e' [δ]` if `e δ(t) e'`